domenicomanna/domenicomanna.com/src/content/posts/draft-2020-2-9-reactContext/index.md

 export default ClotheItemsList
 ```

-All this component does is retrieve the clothe items from our context and renders them.
+This component is retrieving the clothe items from our context and rendering them.

-In `src/components` let's add another file called `FavoritedClotheItemsList.tsx`, and let's add the following code to it:
+In `src/components`, let's add another file called `FavoritedClotheItemsList.tsx`, and add the following code to it:

 <div class = "codeTitle">FavoritedClotheItemsList.tsx</div>